 The program emphasizes the alignment of Directors with the interests of Unitholders.
 Directors (other than Mr. Gorrie, who, as President and CEO, is subject to a unit-based ownership requirement described below under "Compensation Discussion and Analysis - President and CEO Stapled Unit Ownership Guidelines") are subject to a unit-based ownership requirement that they hold, within three years of becoming a Director, Stapled Units, deferred share units or a combination thereof having an aggregate market value of at least three times the amount of their annual Board retainer.
-Ms. Grodner and Ms. Murray were elected to the Boards on June 13, 2019 and are not required to meet the unit-based ownership requirement until June 13, 2022.
-Each of the other Directors currently surpasses this ownership requirement.
+Ms. Grodner and Ms. Murray were elected to the Boards on June 13, 2019 and are not required to meet the unit-based ownership requirement.
 See "Matters to be Acted upon at the Meetings - Election of Trustees of Granite REIT" above for the total number and value of Stapled Units and deferred share units held by each Director proposed to be elected at the Meetings.